nonabelian/sConnectome/README.md

 The data present two distinct challenges:

-* Unfortunately the authors of the dataset have not also published the resting state data.
-This makes it difficult/impossible to separate resting state activity from task-based activity.
+* The authors of the dataset have not also published the resting state data.
 * The dataset is actually small.
 There are only 102 samples.
 But the data are also big -- there are 49 columns of data in 'demographic.txt' in addition to the fMRI which is 3 (tests) * (64 * 64 * 36) (spatial) * 137 (temporal)